Meet The President

 On August 6, 2006, Catawba Valley Community College welcomed the third president in the college's then 48-year history: Dr. Garrett D. Hinshaw.
 Immediately, he set the bar high: to become the Best Community College in America.

-- Transformed the former Hosiery Technology Center into the Manufacturing Solutions Center (MSC), a research and development center for all types of product and service-oriented companies around the world.
+- The transformation of the former Hosiery Technology Center into the Manufacturing Solutions Center (MSC).
+The MSC serves as a research and development center for all types of product and service-oriented companies around the world.

-Through Dr. Hinshaw's leadership, the college is continually recreating itself, and in the process, redefining the region's economy.
+Through his leadership and collaborative efforts, the college is continually recreating itself, and in the process, redefining the region's economy.

 Personal Awards and Accomplishments: